jonzarecki/openai-deep-research-mcp/README.md

 ```

 The server exposes tools for querying the Deep Research API.
 See the docstrings in `deep_research_mcp.server` for details.

+### Simple API example
+For a minimal script that calls the Deep Research API directly using the OpenAI SDK, see ``examples/deep_research_example.py``.

 ### MCP client configuration
 To let your MCP client automatically install and run this server, add the following JSON to your `mcp.json`: